heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 >
 > <https://picocli.info/>

-It is a modern library for building powerful, user-friendly, command line applications in Java.
+picocli is a modern library for building powerful, user-friendly, command line applications in Java.

 Use the latest stable version of picocli available on the Maven Repository